 The Board assigns responsibilities and delegates authority to its committees, which regularly report on their activities and actions to the Board.
 The Board has determined that each current member of each committee is "independent" within the meaning of the NYSE Standards and the Guidelines and meets any applicable additional committee-specific independence requirements.
 The standing committees of the Board of Directors are the Governance Committee, the Audit Committee, and the Compensation Committee.
-The purpose and principle responsibilities of each committee are summarized below and set forth in more detail in each committee's written charter, which can be found in the Corporate Governance section of our website (www.albint.com).
+The purpose and principal responsibilities of each committee are summarized below and set forth in more detail in each committee's written charter, which can be found in the Corporate Governance section of our website (www.albint.com).

-Governance Committee Purpose: to provide leadership to the Board in the development and maintenance of an effective corporate governance structure and process Members: Katharine L. Plourde, Chair Erland E. Kailbourne Kenneth W. Krueger Mark J. Murphy Principal Responsibilities: Meetings in 2021: 4 recommends to the Board of Directors the persons to be nominated for election as directors; and Attendance: 100% reviews management succession planning
+Governance Committee Purpose: to provide leadership to the Board in the development and maintenance of an effective corporate governance structure and process Members: Katharine L. Plourde, Chair Kenneth W. Krueger Mark J. Murphy J. Michael McQuade Principal Responsibilities: reviews and recommends changes to the Company's Corporate Governance Guidelines and governance and management structure; Meetings in 2023: 5 evaluates the effectiveness of the Board of Directors, its committees, and the individual directors; recommends to the Board of Directors the persons to be nominated for election as directors; Attendance: 100% reviews management succession planning; and reviews with management the Company's ESG strategy, initiatives and policies.

-Directors Plourde, Kailbourne, and Krueger each served on the Governance Committee during all of 2021; Director Murphy joined the Committee in August 2021.
+Directors Plourde, Krueger and Murphy each served on the Governance Committee during all of 2023.
+Director McQuade was appointed to the Committee in May 2023.